Grand Falls-Windsor: History

 The Anglo Newfoundland Development Company, owners of the town, catered to the social and athletic needs of the people living there.
 The Grand Falls Athletic Club was formed in 1907.
 Sports such as hockey, boxing, golf, soccer and baseball were played in the area.
 Increasing interest in music and the arts reflected in the creation of several clubs, including The Andophians, The Exploits Amateur Theatre Company, the Northcliffe Drama Club (1951) and Another Newfoundland Drama Company Inc. (A.N.D.
 Company Inc.) (1998).
 Several musical groups were formed.
 From 1905 to 1906, the religious needs of the residents were filled by visiting clergy.
 However, because of the increasing population of Grand Falls, several churches were built.

 Due to its continued growth, Grand Falls Station became a vibrant town.
 Main Street, in what is now the former town of Windsor, featured lines of small business that catered to the needs of the residents and the town was officially incorporated on November 1, 1938.
-During the incorporation, Grand Falls Station changed its name to Windsor in honour of the British Royal Family, the House of Windsor.
+During the incorporation, Grand Falls Station changed its name to Windsor in honour of the British royal family, the House of Windsor.

-In 1961, Price Brothers and Company Limited acquired a large amount of A.N.D.
-Company stock.
-An election for the first municipal government was soon held which eventually led to the incorporation of the town of Grand Falls.
+In 1961, Price Brothers and Company Limited acquired a large amount of Anglo Newfoundland Development Company stock.
+An election for the first municipal government was soon held, which eventually led to the incorporation of the town of Grand Falls.
 In 1988, the town took the title of the World Forestry Capital briefly.
 Finally, in 1991, the towns of Grand Falls and Windsor voted to amalgamate, becoming the current town of Grand Falls-Windsor.
-The AbitibiBowater pulp and paper mill closed in 2009.
+The Abitibi Bowater pulp and paper mill closed in 2009.

 In 1998, the Texas Vampires scandal occurred in the town, leading to the inception of the Newfoundland Health Research Ethics Authority.